adrienloup/clips/README.md

 # One Clip...
 Two Clips...
 Three Clips...

-An incremental game, a clicker game, a tap game and an idle game.
-Inspired by "Universal Paperclips" developed just for fun.
+An incremental game, a clicker game, a tap game and an idle game inspired by "Universal Paperclips".

 [https://adrienloup.github.io/clips](https://adrienloup.github.io/clips)